Traditional Christmas dishes in Portugal

 This chicken soup is cooked with rice, chicken, onion, cinnamon, or cloves, and may have turnip and carrot.
 Bolo do Caco sandwiches are made with the rest of the chicken,

-In the Azores, the tradition is the chicken consommé, a chicken broth with vegetables.
+In the Azores, the traditional dish is chicken consommé, a chicken broth with vegetables.

 Missadura

 In Alentejo, there’s the Missadura, the local name of the meal eaten after the Midnight Mass.
-The Missadura includes a whole variety of pork meat.
+The Missadura includes a wide variety of pork.

-Before Missadura, families in Alentejo usually eat a light meal, such as dogfish soup, fried hake, cod, or other fish, accompanied by potatoes, cauliflower, or sprouts.
+Before Missadura, families in Alentejo usually ate a light meal, such as dogfish soup, fried hake, cod, or other fish, accompanied by potatoes, cauliflower, or sprouts.

 Christmas lunch (at the 25th of December)